 The OA arrived as a mystery, and apparently the series intends to stay that way.
 Created by Sundance darlings Brit Marling and Zal Batmangli (The East), it follows the story of Prairie Johnson, a formerly blind woman who reappears seven years after going missing, her vision fully restored.
 The show slowly outlines what happened to her during the time she was gone, but whether or not Prairie is telling the truth is left in question at the end of the show.

-The cliffhanger finale follows in the footsteps of films like Inception and Shutter Island, leaving its final chapter up to the interpretation of its viewers.
-Prairie weaves a convincing tale, recounting life as an angel born to navigate the boundaries between life and death.
+Throughout Season 1's eight episodes, Prairie weaves a convincing tale, recounting life as an angel born to navigate the boundaries between life and death.
 According to her, a crazed scientist named Dr. Hap imprisoned her in an elaborate, underground lair with four others who have survived near-death experiences, much like she did when she was a child in Russia.
 While in captivity, she met a man named Homer and fell in love.
 Along with the others, they traveled back and forth from the afterlife, where their guardians gave them five movements that, when done together, allegedly open the door to another dimension.
 When they finally received the fifth motion, however, Hap left Prairie on the side of the road and drove off to open the door himself.

 At least, that's the story Prairie tells the five companions she recruits to help her try again when she returns home to her adoptive family in Michigan.
 Many people write her off as delusional, but Steve, Jesse, French, Betty, and Buck genuinely believe her.
-That is, until, French uncovers a box of books on many of the subjects her story included under Prairie's bed, which seems to indicate she fabricated the whole ordeal.
+That is, until, French uncovers a box of books on many of the subjects her story included under Prairie's bed, which seems to indicate she fabricated the whole thing.